ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/other.md

 ORDER BY (status, timestamp)
 ```

-Below we insert into this table:
+Below, we insert into this table:

 ```sql
 SET input_format_import_nested_json = 1;